Effective altruism: Animal welfare

 Improving animal welfare has been a focus of many effective altruists.
 Singer and Animal Charity Evaluators (ACE) have argued that effective altruists should prioritize changes to factory farming over pet welfare.
 Over 80 billion land animals are slaughtered and between 1 and 2.7 trillion individual fish are killed each year for human consumption.
 A number of non-profit organizations have been established that adopt an effective altruist approach toward animal welfare.
 ACE evaluates animal charities based on their cost-effectiveness and transparency, particularly those tackling factory farming.
 Faunalytics focuses on animal welfare research.
 Other animal initiatives affiliated with effective altruism include Animal Ethics' and Wild Animal Initiative's work on wild animal suffering, addressing farm animal suffering with cultured meat, and increasing concern for all kinds of animals.
 The Sentience Institute is a think tank founded to expand the moral circle to other sentient beings.

 Long-term future and global catastrophic risks

 The ethical stance of longtermism, emphasizing the importance of positively influencing the long-term future, developed closely in relation to effective altruism.
 Longtermism argues that "distance in time is like distance in space", suggesting that the welfare of future individuals matters as much as the welfare of currently existing individuals.
 Given the potentially extremely high number of individuals that could exist in the future, longtermists seek to decrease the probability that an existential catastrophe irreversibly ruins it.
 Toby Ord has stated that "the people of the future may be even more powerless to protect themselves from the risks we impose than the dispossessed of our own time".

 Existential risks, such as dangers associated with biotechnology and advanced artificial intelligence, are often highlighted and the subject of active research.
 Existential risks have such huge impacts that achieving a very small change in such a risk—say a 0.0001-percent reduction—"might be worth more than saving a billion people today", reported Gideon Lewis-Kraus in 2022, but he added that nobody in the EA community openly endorses such an extreme conclusion.

-Organizations that work actively on research and advocacy for improving the long-term future, and have connections with the effective altruism community, are the Future of Humanity Institute at the University of Oxford, the Centre for the Study of Existential Risk at the University of Cambridge, and the Future of Life Institute.
+Organizations devoted to working on research and advocacy for improving the long-term future, and connected to the effective altruism community, include the Centre for the Study of Existential Risk at the University of Cambridge, the Future of Life Institute, and the now-defunct Future of Humanity Institute at the University of Oxford.
 In addition, the Machine Intelligence Research Institute is focused on the more narrow mission of managing advanced artificial intelligence.